LeoQK/Manual/README.md

 The challenge of transferrability is both technical and social.
 It's technical, because games are different from the real-world.
 Although leading companies have already hired former gamers for their problem-solving skills, the research on skill transfer remains undecided on whether skills learned in video games transfer to the real world.
 And it's social, because as a society we do not appreciate the complexity of games like StarCraft and the immense skill needed to master them.
 This means it's difficult to talk about gaming experience in interview situations and find common ground with the interviewer.

-We aim to address this challenge in two ways:

-* Work with gamers who have established impactful careers to understand how they have applied their gaming skills to the real-world

-* Research how developments in enterprise technology by companies like [Improbable]() are making the real world look more like games

 ## Collaboration and coaching